Columns > Published on June 23rd, 2023

 Up until that point, he had chased everything society deemed desirable and was satisfied with his accomplishments, but during his ailment, he began to be irritated by his family’s lack of compassion and understanding.
 Narrating his final days, the novella explores how he begins to doubt the principles he has lived his life by as he gets closer to death.

-This novella is not light reading, but it promises great philosophical questions, masterful characterization, as well as a lifetime’s worth of wisdom.
+This book is not light reading (and maybe wasn't such an easy novella to write, either) — but it promises great philosophical questions, masterful characterization, as well as a lifetime’s worth of wisdom.

 Buy The Death of Ivan Ilyich on Bookshop or Amazon